plamber/plamber.github.io/_posts/2020-01-09-How-do-I-authenticate-against-Azure-AD-using-React-SPA-and-ASP-NET-Core.md

 ```

 ### Forcing the authentication in React
 One of my requirements was to force the authentication whenever a user is accessing a page.
-To implement this, I found it convenient to use the React [Higher-Order Componet pattern](https://reactjs.org/docs/higher-order-components.html) to encapsulate the MSAL.JS authentication logic.
+To implement this, I found it convenient to use the React [Higher-Order Component pattern](https://reactjs.org/docs/higher-order-components.html) to encapsulate the MSAL.JS authentication logic.
 The *MsalAuthProvider.js* is responsible for this part.
 The authentication is handled by the logic below.
 If a user is not authenticated, authenticate him/her using the Azure AD settings in our config.

 ``` javascript
 async componentWillMount() {